xlegend1024/az-bot-lab/README.md

 ## [7.
 LUIS](./07.IntegrateLUIS.md)

 In this lab, you'll add more intelligent to your bot using LUIS

+## 8. Publish Bot

+In this lab, you'll publish your bot via Skype Channel

 ## [(Optional) 10.
 Add Media To Message](./10.AddMediatoMessage.md)